Backstory: Nominated for a Best Writing, Original Story Academy Award.

 |Alastair Sim as Ebenezer Scrooge|

 A Christmas Carol—1951 This is the definitive version of the Charles Dickens classic.
 Alastair Sim, the great British character actor makes a wonderful Ebenezer Scrooge.
 Even though most critics consider this one of the best versions of the Dickens novela, it does take some liberties with the original text.
-However, the film managers to capture the soul of the story, making Scrooge’s transformation both believable and touching.
+However, the film manages to capture the soul of the story, making Scrooge’s transformation both believable and touching.
 If you’ve never seen this version, you’re in for a treat.

 Backstory: Released as Scrooge in the U.K. it was set to debut in the U.S. at Radio City Music Hall, but considered too downbeat for family viewing by theatre management.